akstuhl/akstuhl.github.io/_stuff/machine-listening.md

 icons: 💻️ 👂️
 ---

-Researching, with Mehak Sawhney and Jonathan Sterne, how practioners in sonic AI and its subfields conceive of listening
+Researching, with Mehak Sawhney and other collaborators assembled by Jonathan Sterne, how practitioners in sonic AI and its subfields conceive of listening